sjTheSahilJoseph/.dotfiles/README.md

   - Defaults.

 ## Browser
-### Google Chrome.
+### Microsoft Edge.
   - Sign In account, and sync.
-  - Have some bookmarks and folders.
+  - Have some bookmarks and folders always show.
+  - Extensions: Vimium, uBlock Origin.
+  - Show every optino in toolbar.
-  - Vimium Extension.
+  - Horizontal Tabs.
+  - New Tab Page empty.
+  - Default Light Theme.

 ## Cloud Backup
 ### DropBox for everything.